oberonpr/Deb.-based-Linux-Server-Practice-Labs/Labs/Lab3 Set up SSH and RDP clients.md

 ``sudo systemctl enable ssh``

-#### Task 4 Try connecting to your "Secondary" VM through OpenSSH, Make sure your VM is up.
+#### Task 4 Try connecting to your "Secondary" VM through OpenSSH.
+Make sure your VM is up.
 For learning how to remote connect through these apps, look apart.